Jupiterliu/L-Hawk/README.md

-# L-HAWK: A Controllable Physical Adversarial Patch against A Long-Distance Target
+# [NDSS'25] L-HAWK: A Controllable Physical Adversarial Patch against A Long-Distance Target

+Our work is accepted by NDSS Symposium 2025.
+The paper will appear in the conference proceeding.

 We present the Pytorch implementation of digital L-Hawk's optimization and evaluation below.
+The work "[Usenix'24] TPatch: A Triggered Physical Adversarial Patch" has been very inspiring to us.
+You can also find the implementation of TPatch in [Github](https://github.com/USSLab/TPatch).

 ## Environment Installation